raul23/search-ebooks/README.rst

 |

-All of the search-backends make use of a file-based `cache`_ to save the converted ebook files to ``.txt`` and hence speed up the searching by a lot.
+All the utilities that extract text make use of a file-based `cache`_ to save the converted ebook files to ``.txt`` and hence speed up the searching by a lot.
 Depending on the number of files searched, the searching can even be 20 times faster with cache than without it.

+The only search method that doesn't make use of the cache is the one based on ``zipgrep`` because it doesn't return the whole extracted text, but only the parts of the text that matched the given search query.

 |